 You’re reaching the end of your high school journey and are beginning to applying to college—congrats on making it to this exciting part of your life!
 While you should absolutely enjoy this time, it is extremely important to make sure that you know what you’re doing during this extensive process.

 An often overlooked part of applying to college is FAFSA.
 With college tuition being on average $20,000-$40,000 a year, it is impossible to think the average student can pay for college on their own.
 FAFSA helps to lessen your out-of-pocket expenses while assisting you with loans.
 When it comes to financial aid, the 2 biggest mistakes families make are either applying too late or not applying at all.

 So don’t be intimidated by this fancy term you hear thrown around or assume it’s not for you.
-Everyone can get financial aid through FAFSA, and applying could save you and your family a lot of stress later on—and it’s FREE!
-Here’s everything you need to know to apply:
+Everyone can get financial aid through FAFSA, and applying could save you and your family a lot of stress later on—and it’s free!
+Let’s walk through everything you need to know to apply for FAFSA.